siberianfox/tinygwiki/Power-Management.md

 <pre>
 $1pm=0     Motor 1 disabled
 $1pm=1     Motor 1 always powered
-$1pm=2     Motor 1 powered during a machining cycle (i.e. when any axis is moving)
+$1pm=2     Motor 1 powered during a machining cycle (any axis is moving)
 $4pm=3     Motor 4 only powered when it is moving

 JSON equivalents: